 City of Düsseldorf – the provincial capital of North Rhine Westphalia

-Is the provincial capital of North Rhine Westphalia and ranks as one of the most prominent economic, transport and cultural centres in the Federal Republic of Germany.
+Is the provincial capital of North Rhine Westphalia and ranks as one of the most prominent economic, transport and Culture center in the Federal Republic of Germany.
 A leading location for trade fairs, the city is also home to numerous German, international and Japanese companies.
-The city is Germany’s largest fashion and advertising centre, as well as a prominent location for banks and stock exchanges.
+The city is Germany’s largest fashion and advertising Center, as well as a prominent location for banks and stock exchanges.
 The Airport is the international hub of North Rhine Westphalia.

 Is also known as the bird place of Heinrich Heine, Gustav Gründgens ant the artist Joseph Beuys who was working as a Professor of the academy of arts in Düsseldorf, many museums and the University of Heinrich Heine.